 - public and military hospitals

-Physician assistants are trained as generalists; however, work in a variety of specialties, such as orthopaedics, oncology, neurosurgery and psychiatry.
-As they gain greater clinical knowledge and experience, physician assistants can earn new responsibilities and higher wages.
-For example, experienced physician assistants may supervise other staff and physician assistant students.
-However, advancement opportunities are limited without additional education.
+Physician assistants train as generalists but work in many specialties (such as orthopaedics, oncology, neurosurgery and psychiatry).
+As they gain greater clinical knowledge and experience, they can assume new duties and seek higher wages.
+For example, they may supervise other staff and PA students.
+Additional education improves career prospects.

-- trends and events affecting overall employment (especially in the Health Care and Social Assistance industry)
+- trends and events that affect overall employment (especially in the Health Care and Social Assistance industry)